-Abstract-A method of classification of digitized multispectral image data is described.
+A method of classification of digitized multispectral image data is described.
 It is designed to exploit a particular type of dependence between adjacent states of nature that is characteristic of the data.
-The advantages of this, as opposed to the conventional "per point" approach, are greater accuracy and efficiency, and the results are in a more desirable form for most purposes.
+The advantages of this, as opposed to the conventional "per point" approach, are greater accuracy and efficiency, and the results are in a more desirable form.
 Experimental results from both aircraft and satellite data are included.

-I. INTRODUCTION
+II.
+INTRODUCTION

-An important subject before the engineering and scientific community at the present time is the processing of scenes which represent tracts of the earth's surface as viewed from above.
-A typical scene may consist primarily of regular and/or irregular regions arranged in a patchwork manner, each containing one "class" of surface cover type.
-These homogeneous regions are the "objects" in the scene.
-A basic processing goal is to locate the objects, identify (classify) them, and produce tabulated results and/or a "type-map" of the scene.
-As in other image processing applications, the locations and spatial features (size, shape, orientation) of objects are revealed by changes in average spectral properties that occur at boundaries.
-But unlike most other applications, these spatial features often enable only a rough categorization of the object.
-Therefore classification is more often based on its spectral features using statistical pattern recognition techniques, a task for which the digital computer is well adapted.
+important subject before An the engineering and scientific community at the present time is the processing of scenes which represent tracts of the earth's surface as viewed from above.
+A typical scene consists primarily of regular and/or Irregular regions arranged in a patchwork manner, each containing one "class" of surface cover type.
+These homogeneous "class" of regions are the "objects" in the scene.
+A basic processing goal is to locate the objects, identify (classify) them, and identify (classify) tabulated results produce and/or "type-map" of the scene.
+As in other image processing applications, the locations and spatial features (size, shape, orientation) of objects are revealed by changes in average spectral properties that occur at But unlike boundaries. most other applications, the spatial features of an object often have little or no relationship to its class.
+Therefore classification is more often based on its spectral features statistical pattern recognition techniques, a task for which the digital computer is well adapted.

 Computer classification of multispectral scanner (MSS) data collected over a region is typically done by applying a "simple symmetric" decision rule to each resolution element (pixel).
 This means that each pixel is classified individually on the basis of its spectral measurements alone.
 A basic premise of this technique is that the objects of interest are large compared to the size of a pixel.
-Otherwise a large proportion of pixels would be composites of two or more classes, making statistical pattern classification unreliable; i.e., the prespecified categories would be inadequate to describe the actual states of nature.
-Since the sampling interval is usually comparable to the pixel size (to preserve system resolution), it follows that each object is represented by an array of pixels.
-This suggests a statistical dependence between consecutive states of nature, which the simple symmetric classifier fails to exploit.
-To reflect this property, we shall refer to simple symmetric classification.
+Otherwise a large proportion of pixels would be composites of two or more classes, making statistical pattern classification unreliable; i.e. the prespecified categories would be inadequate to describe the actual states of nature.
+Since the sampling interval is usually comparable to the pixel size (to preserve system resolution), it follows that each object is represented by an array This suggests a Markov pixels. dependence between consecutive states of nature, which the simple symmetric classifier fails to exploit.
+To reflect this property, we shall refer to simple symmetric classification as "no-memory" classification.

 One method for dealing with dependent states is to apply the principles of compound decision theory or sequential compound decision theory.
-Abend [1] points out that a sequential procedure can be implemented fairly efficiently when the states form a low-order Markov chain.
-However, the prospect is considerably less attractive when they form a Markov mesh, which is a more suitable model for two-dimensional scenes.
-Furthermore, estimation of the state transition probabilities could be another significant obstacle to implementation of such a procedure.
+Abend (1966) points out that a sequential procedure can be implemented fairly efficiently when the states form a low-order Markov chain.
+However the prospect is considerably less attractive when they form a Markov mesh, which is a more suitable model for two~dimensional scenes.
+Furthermore, estimation of the state transition probabilities could be another significant obstacle to implementation of procedure.